zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Sabrina says to Luis, “Wait!
-Don’t deposit that mon ey into our regular bank account.
+Don’t deposit that money into our regular bank account.
 I’ll take care of it.”
 “To deposit” (depos it) money into a bank account means to put money into your account – to give the bank money that the bank will keep for you until you need it.
 A “bank accoun t” (account) is basically an agreement or arrangement that you have with the ban k, where you can give them money and they will hold it for you, or at lea st give it back to you when you want it.

 The bank doesn’t actually keep all the money people  give it.
 It, of course, lends the money to other people; it gives loans to people  and then makes money on your money.
 Well, in our dialogue, Sabrina doesn’t want Luis to deposit a certain amount of money into their regular or normal bank a ccount.
 Luis is confused.
 He says, “Okay, but why?”
 Sabrina says, “I’ve come up with a way,” meaning I have found or invented a way, “for us to avoid paying so  much in taxes each year.”